Programs offered by the Mable Engle Nursing Program

 For questions related to the NursingCAS application, please contact NursingCAS support at 617-612-2880, Monday-Friday 9am-5pm Eastern Standard Time, or at: firstname.lastname@example.org.

-Campus Preference: All four of our campus sites (Lansing, Lettinga, Midland, Warren).
+Campus Preference: Be sure to apply for your first program location choice.
 You will complete and submit only one (1) NursingCAS application.
-On that application you will designate your first choice of campus you would like to attend.
+That application will be your first choice of campus you would like to attend.
+During the application you will designate your second, third and forth campus selections.

 References: Under the SUPPORTING INFORMATION section of the NursingCAS application you will find a link to request references.
 Applicants must list two (2) professional references.
 Only electronic references are accepted by DU.
 The reference form will be sent to your recommenders as soon as you enter their email address into the application.
 Be sure to notify recommenders that they will receive a reference form from NursingCAS.